AnnthomyGILLES/LLMs-in-Production/README.md

 ### Usage

-Once all the services are up and running, the system will automatically begin fetching, processing, and storing data.
-The RAG Folder microservice will be ready to perform retrieval and generation tasks on request.
+Once everything is up and running, the system will start pulling in data, processing it, and getting it ready for RAG tasks.
+You can play around with it, tweak it, or just watch it do its thing.

+## Let’s Collaborate!

+I’m always looking for ways to improve this project.
+If you have any suggestions—whether it’s new tools, concepts, technical ideas, or just some feedback—I’d love to hear from you.
+Feel free to reach out to me at **ag@willofv.mozmail.com**.

-## Conclusion
+## Closing Thoughts

-This project showcases my ability to design and implement complex, scalable systems using modern technologies and best practices.
-Each component is thoughtfully designed to handle specific tasks within a real-time RAG system, demonstrating a deep understanding of data engineering, machine learning, and microservices architecture.
+This project is a labor of love, reflecting my passion for building scalable, modern systems.
+I hope it gives you a good sense of my skills and what I enjoy working on.
+Thanks again for checking it out!